Email Marketing for Bootstrapped Startups: Lean Strategies That Actually Work

 Marketing automation platforms.
 Tools like HubSpot, Marketo, or Pardot are designed for companies with dedicated marketing teams and complex sales processes.
 They're expensive, complicated, and overkill for most bootstrapped startups.
 A simple email platform with basic automation covers 95% of what you need.

 Integration complexity.
 Every tool you add to your stack is a thing that can break and a thing you have to maintain.
 Resist the urge to build a sophisticated marketing stack.
 The simplest setup that works is the right setup.
+For a reality check on what your stack should look like at your stage, see our guide on email stacks for bootstrapped SaaS.

 The Trade-Offs You'll Actually Face